 6.6.1 Introduction

-The solution addresses the requirement of key issue 3 and 5 focusing mainly on the trigger aspects.
+The solution addresses key issue 5.
 The provisioning of new certificates is left out for other solutions addressing key issue 1 and 2.

 6.6.2 Solution details

 6.6.2.1 General

 The solution relies on the use of the Online Certificate Status Protocol OCSP [8].
 The necessary parameters for OCSP usage are included in the certificates as per the certificate profile for SBA entities in clause 6.1.3c.3 of TS 33.310 [3].
 Such parameters are assumed to be provisioned in the certificate during the enrolment procedure which is left for solutions addressing key issues 1 and 2.